rspamd/rspamd.com/doc/modules/multimap.md

 the map:

 ~~~
-# Symbol + score
+# Symbol + score (final score is rule.score * element score = 1 * 10 = 10)
 /re1/ CONTENT_BLACKLISTED1:10
-# Symbol with default score
+# Symbol with default score (final score is rule.score = 1.0)
 /re2/ CONTENT_BLACKLISTED2
-# Just a default symbol: CONTENT_BLACKLISTED
+# Just a default symbol with a default score.
 /re3/
+# Options specified after the score (opt1, opt2 etc) will be displayed in square brackets in the log output and can be used to provide additional context about the match.
+For example:
+/phishing.com/ CONTENT_BLACKLISTED2:10:financial,urgent
 ~~~

 If symbols used in a map are not defined in the `symbols` attribute, they will be ignored and replaced with the default map symbol.
 In case the value of a key-value pair is missing, Rspamd will insert the default symbol with a dynamic weight of `1.0`.
-This weight is then multiplied by the metric score.
+This weight is then multiplied by the metric score (which is set by `score` parameter or implicitly set to zero if this parameter is missing). **Note** if multimap rule has no score, then all dynamic weights will be multiplied by a default implicit score zero, meaning that all symbols can have only **zero** weight.

 If the symbol names are unknown/dynamic, you can use the option `dynamic_symbols = true` to add all possible symbols from that map: